Manresa Island: Redevelopment plans

-With the closing of the power plant in 2013, discussions between the state, local communities, and the plant owner have been underway on whether and how to decommission the facility and how to utilize Manresa Island generally, including how to remediate the significant ground pollutants at the site.
+With the closing of the power plant in 2013, discussions between the state, local communities, and the plant owner began on whether and how to decommission the facility and how to utilize Manresa Island generally, including how to remediate the significant ground pollutants at the site.
 In 2017, the Manresa Association and the City of Norwalk began a study to identify potential future uses of the land as well as the economic impact of those uses.
 The study was completed in 2019 and recommended four potential options for redevelopment of the southern parcel of the land: a marina, a solar farm, an educational facility, or a residential development.
 Each of these options would incur cleanup costs of $8 million to $30 million or more.

 The Connecticut Department of Transportation announced in 2020 that it was considering using Manresa Island as a construction staging area for the project to replace the Norwalk River Railroad Bridge.

+In October 2023, NRG Energy sold Manresa Island to Argent Ventures, a real estate company, for redevelopment.

+Manresa Island Park

+In 2024, Argent sold the island to a non-profit organization, Manresa Island Corporation, funded primarily by Austin McChord and his wife Allison.
+The McChords announced their intention to remediate the site and create Manresa Island Park.
+In June 2025, the three 7.5 million gallon steel oil tanks that sat on the site were demolished.